noahwang615/MediaSorter/README.md

 # MediaSorter

-This script automatically organize your photos and videos into year/month folders by parsing creation dates from their metadata.
+This script automatically organizes your photos and videos into year/month folders by parsing creation dates from their metadata.
 Perfect for quickly offloading and tidying up your digital memories.

-I would recommend setting this up as cronjob or scheduled task (feel free to test it out manually before automating the job), and I would recommend keeping the name "mediadump" for simplicity sake.
+I would recommend setting this up as a cronjob or scheduled task (feel free to test it out manually before automating the job), and I recommend keeping the name "mediadump" for simplicity's sake.
-The script does perform a move function instead of copy, so your mediadump folder will be emptied once the operation is complete
+The script performs a move function instead of copy, so your mediadump folder will be emptied once the operation is complete.
+As a scheduled job, it won't do anything if the mediadump folder is empty (no harm in having it run every day).
-So as a scheduled job, it wouldn't do anything if the mediadump folder is empty anyway.
-So just make it easy for yourself, dump all your stuff into mediadump, and let the machine do the tedious work in seconds and get on with your lives.
+So offload your photos and videos into mediadump, let the machine do the tedious work, and get on with your life.

 # Table of Contents
 ### [Features](#feature)